 Give users an incentive to fill in the form, such as access to a webinar, white paper, e-book, or exclusive offer.

 The different looks of online forms: Single-step and Multi-step forms used in pay per click lead generation

-As part of your PPC lead generation ad campaign, you can attach a single or multi-step form to generate more leads.
+As part of your PPC lead generation ad campaign, you can attach a single or multi-step form to generate quality leads.
 Forms help you collect leads straight from the ad, and those who click on it can engage with your company by filling out the form.

 Just like in the case of Facebook forms, Google Ads lead forms should offer an incentive so that users fill them in.
 For example, an in-depth guide on the industry, a market study, access to news and insights, special promotions, case studies, or e-books.